hq6/Calendar/README.md

 ## Henry's Calendar

 This is a simple tool for generating a pdf calendar from a lightweight text-based format.
-The code quality is not great, but it was hacked together in a couple of hours, and is sufficient for its current purpose.

-In order to use it, one must edit the `Events.txt` file and run `make` to generate the calendar for the current month of the current year.
+In order to use it, one edits the `Events.txt` file and run `make` to generate the calendar for the current month of the current year.

     vim Events.txt